 ‘I had the opportunity to work with Lisa during her time at the Wilson Center and SESYNC.
 She is someone who knows how to synthesize the depth of research and understanding needed to evaluate environmental issues with a grasp of how to effectively engage audiences.
 She has been a terrific resource in helping me.’Dr. Ken Conca, American University, 2019

-I am Lisa Palmer, the National Geographic Visiting Professor of Science Communication at the George Washington University in Washington, D.C.
-I teach science communication for science and sustainability majors, and I teach science reporting for undergraduate journalism students.
-I’m also a mentor and contributor to Planet Forward, GW’s award-winning project of the Center for Innovative Media at the School of Media and Public Affairs.
+I am Lisa Palmer, the National Geographic Research Professor of Science Communication at the George Washington University in Washington, D.C.
+I teach science communication for science and sustainability majors, and I teach science reporting for undergraduate journalism majors and minors.
+I’m also the senior editor and education lead for Planet Forward, GW’s award-winning project of the Center for Innovative Media at the School of Media and Public Affairs.

 I participate actively in the national and international discourse on science and socio-environmental issues through writing and publishing, speaking, developing and leading seminars, contributing to digital media, and offering analysis and science communications strategy to research teams.
 I have consulted on communications with postdoctoral fellows and leadership of major research institutions.
 An award-winning journalist, I write for publications such as the Nature family of journals, Yale E360, The Guardian, Nautilus, The New York Times, The New Republic, Ensia, Slate, and many others.
 I am the author of HOT, HUNGRY PLANET: The Fight to Stop a Global Food Crisis in the Face of Climate Change (St. Martin’s Press; 2017).

 Previously, I was a public policy scholar at the Woodrow Wilson Center in Washington, D.C., where I conducted research on global food security, resilience, and policies related to sustainable agriculture.
+I was also a senior fellow and journalist-in-residence at the National Socio-Environmental Synthesis Center at the University of Maryland.
 In 2018, the Rockefeller Foundation Bellagio Center awarded me a residency on the theme of science for development.
 I am a member of the Society of Environmental Journalists, the National Association of Science Writers, and the D.C.
 Science Writers Association.
 I graduated from Boston University and Simmons College in Boston.

 For over two decades, I’ve worked as a journalist, author, and editor.
 I continue to write about the environment, science and sustainability.
 As a journalist, my goals are to uncover a great story, be fearless about fact-finding, and tackle a complex subject with a keen reporter’s sense and a wordsmith’s use of language.
 One of my editors summed up my work this way: “She lays out a story without pretension yet isn’t afraid to send readers running for a dictionary on occasion.”